ThunderAgent: A Simple, Fast and Program-Aware Agentic Inference System: Challenges in Existing Agentic Inference Systems

 \section{Challenges in Existing Agentic Inference Systems}

-This section profile vLLM combined with Kubernetes as a representative baseline for multi-turn agentic inference, and synthesize its key inefficiencies.
-Notably, the identified limitations are not solved by replacing the inference engine (e.g., TensorRT or SGLang) or tool orchestrator, but rather require new program-aware abstractions.
+This section profiles vLLM combined with Kubernetes as a representative baseline for multi-turn agentic inference, and synthesize its key inefficiencies.
+Notably, the identified limitations cannot be solved by replacing the inference engine, but rather require new program-aware abstractions.
 By default, we use GLM 4.6 model for OpenHands RL rollout on two 8$\times$H100 GPU nodes.